qor/qor/README.md

 ## The modules

-* Admin - The heart of any QOR system, where you manage all you resources
+* Admin - The heart of any QOR system, where you manage all your resources

 * Publish - Providing a staging environment for all content changes to be reviewed before being published to the live system